UselessPickles/diamondtel-m92-bluetooth/README.md

 ### Paired Modern Cell Phone

-Any modern cell phone that supports Bluetooth Hands-Free Profile (HFP) _should_ (in theory) be able to pair with the custom device and work properly.
+Any modern cell phone that supports Bluetooth Hands-Free Profile (HFP) _should_ (in theory) be able to pair with the Bluetooth adapter and work properly.
 I have a very limited selection of phones to test with, so I can't make any guarantees.

 These are the modern cell phones performed at least some basic testing with: